In Force — Phase 1 active from 1 May 2026

 TLA Landlord Fact Sheet

-A practical landlord compliance guide covering the new tenancy framework, Section 21 abolition, Section 13 rent increases, pet requests, evidence standards and immediate next steps.
+A practical landlord compliance guide covering the new tenancy framework, Section 21 abolition, Section 13 rent increases, pet requests, evidence standards and ongoing compliance next steps.
 This supports the official sheet but does not replace it.

 TLA Member Guide